 The first thing you’ll need to do is get off the couch and get out there!

-The people you meet at networking events are usually the best places to find potential partners as well as funding for your no money house flips.
-And as long as you stay open to it, you’ll absorb tons of information from these people; more than you could ever learn by doing a Google search.
+The people you meet at networking events are usually the best starting points for potential partners, as well as funding for your no money house flips.
+And as long as you stay open to it, you’ll absorb tons of information from these people—more than you could ever learn by doing a Google search.

 Here are a few suggestions to get you started networking:

 - Your local REIA (Real Estate Investors Association)—chances are you’ll find a meeting being held right in your local area